Bureautrack (Who’s Posted Where?)

 DM & Collector, LUCKNOW

-Vishak G, born on 16 April 1987, is an Indian Administrative Service officer from the 2011 batch, Uttar Pradesh cadre.
+Vishak G, born on 16 April 1987, is an Indian Administrative Service officer of the 2011 batch, Uttar Pradesh cadre.
 He holds a B.Tech. in Electronics from MG University Kerala and an M.P.P. in Public Policy from IGNOU.
-Currently, he serves as the District Magistrate and Collector at Lucknow since 19 January 2025.
+Currently, he serves as the District Magistrate and Collector of Lucknow since 19 January 2025.
 His previous roles include District Collector and Magistrate, Special Secretary to the Hon.
 Chief Minister, Under Secretary, Chief Development Officer, Joint Magistrate, Assistant Magistrate and Collector, and Assistant Collector and Magistrate.
 Vishak is proficient in English, Hindi, Malayalam, and Tamil.

 Feature is only available on the app.